 Toronto Hydro is committed to complying with applicable legal and regulatory requirements and other requirements to which the organization subscribes.
 Toronto Hydro has a Corporate Compliance program that strengthens the organization's culture of compliance and aims to provide reasonable assurance, to Toronto Hydro's senior leadership and Toronto Hydro's Board of Directors, of adherence with material compliance requirements.
-Despite this reasonable assurance, there can be no certainty that Toronto Hydro will be in material compliance with applicable future laws, rules, regulations and policies at all times.
+The completion of planned mitigation actions, monitoring of compliance issue turnover rates, and a responsible employee attestation process assist with ensuring effective management of identified compliance risks.
+Despite these mitigations, there can be no certainty that Toronto Hydro will be in material compliance with applicable future laws, rules, regulations and policies at all times.
 Failure by Toronto Hydro to comply with applicable laws, rules, regulations and policies may subject Toronto Hydro to civil or regulatory proceedings that could have a material adverse effect on Toronto Hydro.
 The OEB may not allow recovery in rates for the costs of coming into or maintaining compliance with these laws, rules, regulations and policies.